Aric Rindfleisch

-Aric Rindfleisch (born 28 October 1965), is an American marketing author and professor.
-He is the Executive Director of the Illinois MakerLab at University of Illinois at Urbana–Champaign, and John M. Jones Professor of Marketing.
+Aric Rindfleisch (born 28 October 1965) is an American marketing author and professor.
+He is the Executive Director of the Illinois MakerLab at the University of Illinois at Urbana–Champaign, and John M. Jones Professor of Marketing.
 He was included in "The Best 300 Professors" list compiled by The Princeton Review in 2012.

 Rindfleisch is a former executive at the advertising agency J. Walter Thompson.
-In 2015 he started a course on digital marketing at Coursera.
+In 2015, he started a course on digital marketing at Coursera.
 He also served as an officer in the US Army Reserve for 14 years.

 Career

 Research

-His research studies has been focused on the concepts of brand loyalty and materialism.
-In 2006, he with two colleagues conducted a study which established the concept of the doppelganger brand image.
+His research has focused on brand loyalty and materialism.
+With two colleagues, Aric conducted a 2006 study that established the concept of the doppelganger brand image.
 He is also known for promoting advanced technologies like 3D printing.

 His current research focuses on collaborative innovation, customer co-creation, and the maker movement.
 Over the past three years, he has been involved in the 3D printing community and built an early MakerBot Cupcake in 2010.

 Teaching

-Rindfleisch teaches two courses in the iMBA program offered by the Gies College of Business at the University of Illinois at Urbana-Champaign and is also the instructor in an online course, "Marketing in a Digital World", offered by Coursera and University of Illinois at Urbana-Champaign.

-"Marketing in a Digital World" is one of the most popular courses on Coursera with over 250,000 Learners and is rated by Class Central as one of the Top 50 MOOCs of All Time.
+Rindfleisch teaches two courses in the iMBA program offered by the Gies College of Business at the University of Illinois at Urbana-Champaign and is also the instructor for an online course, "Marketing in a Digital World", offered by Coursera and the University of Illinois at Urbana-Champaign.
+The course has had over 250,000 Learners, and was rated by Class Central as one of the Top 50 MOOCs of All Time in 2016.